sytelus/shitalshah.com-v5/content/misc/about.md

 You can find research papers I contributed to at [Google Scholar](https://scholar.google.co.uk/citations?user=1PEHzesAAAAJ).

 You can follow me on [twitter](https://twitter.com/sytelus) for posts mainly on deep learning code and research.

+##### About Site

+This site is made with [Hugo](https://gohugo.io/) static site generator with slighly customized [Congo theme](https://github.com/jpanther/congo).
+The [source code](https://github.com/sytelus/shitalshah.com-v5) for this website is available freely.
+This website can also be visited at https://shitalshah.com and https://sytelus.github.io/.

+A lot of content on this website is sourced from [my twitter account](https://x.com/sytelus).
+One of the goals was to move my content on Twitter/X out of its private data wall so it can be indexed and searched freely on Internet.
+To achieve this, I [exported](https://x.com/settings/download_your_data) my data out of Twitter and wrote [some code](https://github.com/sytelus/Tweeter2Blog) to convert it to markdown posts for this website.

+Happy browsing!